ghi-electronics/Documentation/software/netmf/tutorials/networking.md

         NetworkChange.NetworkAvailabilityChanged += NetworkChange_NetworkAvailabilityChanged;

-        using (var port = new SerialPort("YOUR COM PORT", 115200, Parity.None, 8, StopBits.One))
+        using (var port = new SerialPort("YOUR UART PORT", 115200, Parity.None, 8, StopBits.One))
         {
             port.Open();